ruhuitay/ruhuitay.github.io/cv.md

 ---
 # About Me
 I started my programming journey during the Undergraduate Research Opportunity at Imperial College London.
-For the first time, I started writing code that made my data analysis work so much more fun and efficient, and thus, never stopped since then.
+For the first time, I started writing code that made the data analysis part of research so much more fun and efficient, and thus, never stopped since.
 To improve my programming skills, I decided to focus on working on a Computational Chemistry project for my Bachelor's Thesis.
-Later, combining my passion in biology and programming, I decided to enrol myself for the Integrated Life Science program at FAU.
+Later, combining my passion in biology and programming, I then enrolled myself into the Integrated Life Science program at FAU.
-There, I met a bunch of talented students and even managed to work together with a group of Data Scientists at the Max-Planck Institute for the Science of Light.
+There, I met a bunch of talented students and even managed to work together with a group of Data Scientists/Software Engineers at the [Guck Lab](https://mpl.mpg.de/divisions/guck-division).
-I work as a Data Analyst now in the semiconductor industry in the quality assurance department.
+I work as a Data Analyst now in the semiconductor industry, in the quality assurance department.
 Check out my CV below to see what I've worked on so far!

 <strong> My technology stack:<strong> <br>
-(Data Science/Analysis) SQL, OpenCV, scikit-learn, Pydantic, matplotlib, Json <br>
+(Data Science/Analysis) SQL, OpenCV, pandas, numpy, scikit-learn, Pydantic, matplotlib, Json <br>
-(Software Engineering) Flask, Bootstrap,  Javascript, typescript, React Qt, unit-testing, argparse, setuptools <br>
+(Software Engineering) Flask, Bootstrap, Qt, unit-testing, argparse, setuptools, HTML, Javascript, React <br>

 # Work experience